Beauing, belling, dancing, drinking,

 Cartoon satire of Hanger |

-Despite the hard-living, Hanger continued his lifestyle as rake about town, military "expert" and celebrated eccentric until he died in London on 31 March 1824.
-He left a second wife, possibly his housekeeper, and their son, who was denied his father's peership.
-George Hanger was clearly one of the more complex men of his times and certainly one of the most interesting, if not amusing.
+Despite his hard lifestyle, Hanger kept up his reputation as a notorious figure in town, a military expert, and a celebrated eccentric until his death in London on March 31, 1824.
+He left behind a second wife, possibly his housekeeper, and their son, who was denied his father's peerage.
+George Hanger was undoubtedly one of the more complex men of his era and certainly one of the most intriguing, if not amusing.

 Eventually, his notoriety caught up with him.
-The king parted ways.
-High society shunned him.
-And the press mocked him.
-Yet in many ways, he was emblematic of his class and times: a curious mix of breeding, talent, courage, rapacity, and culture.
-Pity he did not settle in America...
+The king distanced himself from him, high society shunned him, and the press ridiculed him.
+Yet, in many ways, he embodied his class and era: a curious mix of breeding, talent, courage, rapacity, and culture.
+It's a pity he didn't settle in America...

 George Hanger, 4th Baron Coleraine? |